 Job shadowing can be extremely rewarding.
 This is a great way for you to learn more about how industry in Canada operates.
 You can also take this opportunity to learn a great deal about the culture of the Canadian workplace.
 Here are a few tips on how you can get the most out of any job shadowing experience.

 1. Keep an eye on when things go well, and when they don’t

 When everything runs smoothly you can learn a lot.
 But some of the skills and tricks that will really benefit you in your career can be best observed when things do not go so well or when a mistake is made.
 By making a note of how an experienced professional navigates through an emergency can be extremely educational.

-2. When job shadowing, pay attention to the chain of command
+2. Pay attention to the chain of command when job shadowing

 As a newcomer in Canada, you may not be fully up to speed on how the etiquette works when it comes to addressing a superior or responding to criticism.
 You can learn a lot about this when you are job shadowing.

 3. Use what you learn in interviews